jdonszelmann/hithlain/README.md

 Hithlain can compile programs and simulate them (generating a VCD file).
 I'm intending to also create a transpiler to both Verilog and VHDL.

+## naming

+Hithlain is the sindarin word for the material elvish ropes are made out of, which is given to Sam by Galadriel.